xor-gate/debpkg/README.md

 - Create package from `debpkg.yml` specfile
 - Add custom control files (preinst, postinst, prerm, postrm etcetera)

-It is currently not possible to use the `debpkg` as a framework to manipulate and introspect ([see issue #26](https://github.com/xor-gate/debpkg/issues/26)) individual Debian package objects.
+It is currently not possible to use the `debpkg` as a framework to manipulate and introspect individual Debian package objects ([see issue #26](https://github.com/xor-gate/debpkg/issues/26)).
 As it is only capable of creating packages.

 ## Why this package was created